Anthony Grabiner, Baron Grabiner: Political career

 On 26 July 1999, Grabiner was created a life peer with the title Baron Grabiner, of Aldwych in the City of Westminster.
 From 1999 to 2015, he sat in the House of Lords on the Labour Party benches.
 On 24 October 2015, he announced that he had resigned the Labour whip but would remain a party member.
 He was the second Labour peer to resign the whip over the views of the new party leader, Jeremy Corbyn.
 Grabiner explained his resignation to The Times: "I have nothing in common whatever with Mr Corbyn — and I don't believe we are ever going to win an election."
 He has sat in the Lords as a cross-bench member since 2016.

 Grabiner is the patron of UK Lawyers for Israel, a group referred to the Solicitors Regulation Authority for its alleged use of SLAPPs to intimidate pro-Palestine groups and activities.

 Taveta Investments

 Grabiner was non-executive chairman of Taveta Investments Ltd, the holding company of Sir Philip Green behind Arcadia Group from 2002 to December 2015.

 In July 2016, Grabiner was denounced in an official report by Members of Parliament in relationship to his chairmanship of Taveta, for having a "remarkably docile attitude" and representing the "apogee of weak corporate governance".
 Furthermore, MPs stated that "He was content to provide a veneer of establishment credibility to the group while happily disengaging from the key decisions he had a responsibility to scrutinise.
 For this deplorable performance he received a considerable salary".

 Personal life

 Since 1983, Grabiner has been married to Jane Portnoy.
-They have three sons and one daughter.
+They have three sons, including the Olivier Award winning playwright Sam Grabiner, and one daughter.